BG3-Community-Library-Team/bg3-community/Tutorials/new-voice-lines.md

 Hi!
 Welcome to another guide on dialogue files, made by Milo Magnetuning.
 This guide will cover voice lines, how the game is able to reference them within dialogue files, and how to add entirely new lines and dialog files without overriding existing ones!
 (It's still currently a WIP, though, so keep that in mind!)

-One thing to note before we start, though—in making this tutorial, I do ask that you respect the wishes and work of voice actors, and *don't* use AI voices for your mods!
+One thing to note before we start, though—please respect the wishes and work of voice actors, and *don't* use AI voices for your mods!
+Larian's fan content policy bans the use of their work to train AI models, and you do not need AI voices to create your mods.
 There's a number of ways to get voice acting for your mods, even if you're on a budget.
-You don't need AI voices to do so.

 Some resources that might help you a ton with voice acting are: